KLPS-IO/Webite-UX-UI/README.md

 ### Common Issues

 1. **`psql: could not connect to server`**
-   - Ensure PostgreSQL is running: `sudo systemctl start postgresql`.
+   - Ensure PostgreSQL is running: `sudo systemctl start postgresql` (Linux) or restart via Services (Windows).

 2. **Permission Denied Errors**
    - Check file and folder permissions where the CSV is stored.